 iCarsoft BM II is another alternative that is a better scanner for BMW than most generic OBD2 scanners.

-It allows you to read and clear fault codes from multiple BMW systems, including chassis and body modules.
+It lets you read and clear fault codes from multiple BMW systems, including chassis and body modules.
 It can read and clear trouble codes from transmission, engine, ABS, and airbag systems.

 Unfortunately, it cannot perform a new battery registration.
 It is locked to BMW but will work as generic OBD2 on most cars.

 - I/M Readiness indicates whether or not the various emissions-related systems on the vehicle are operating properly and are ready for Inspection and Maintenance testing

 - Freeze Frame -- When an emission-related fault occurs, certain vehicle conditions are recorded by the onboard computer.
 This information is referred to as freeze frame data.
 Freeze Data is a snapshot of the operating conditions at the time of an emission-related fault.

 - O2 Sensor Test -- This option allows retrieval and viewing O2 sensor test results for most recently performed tests from the vehicle’s onboard computer.